1Password

 The basic usage:

-• In the web browser, after installing the Extension, you will be redirected to a Sign-in screen
+• In the web browser, after installing the Extension, users will be redirected to a Sign-in screen

 1Password welcome

-• Click Sign In and pick our Nimble workspace.
-Enter your Master Password
+• Click Sign In and pick the Nimble workspace.
+Enter the Master Password

 1Password Signin

-• You will see this icon on your tool bar (without the lock 🔒 after you have signed in)
+• There is an icon like this on the toolbar (without the lock 🔒 after signing in)

 1Password Toolbar

-• Now, when you navigate to a website that requires a Login, say for example: https://teamtreehouse.com/signin - a pop-up will show up to suggest a matching login credential stored in one of the vaults that you have access to.
+• Now, when navigating to a website that requires a Login, say for example: https://teamtreehouse.com/signin - a pop-up will show up to suggest a matching login credential stored in one of the vaults that has access to.

 1Password Treehouse Example

-• If it doesn’t appear, you can also search from the option on the tool bar:
+• If it doesn’t appear, try to search from the option on the toolbar

 1Password Treehouse Toolbar

-• On mobile, you can also receive the same support after installing the 1Password app.
-When you need to enter credentials, 1Password will suggest to fill-in the fields:
+• On mobile, users can also receive the same support after installing the 1Password app.
+When needing to enter credentials, 1Password will suggest to fill-in the fields

 1Password Mobile